Pratham-876/delta-project/README.md

 # delta-project
-This is tutorial for Git &amp; Github class
+This is tutorial for Git &amp; Github class.